 You will receive the same feedback on several occasions.
 You should be aware that not all things will go accordingly and you should set yourself for contingencies if something happens.
-It just means you should look for people who compliment your stand and stay on that group.
+It just means you should look for people who complement your stand and stay on that group.
 Why would you preach meat to vegans when there’s a group for meat-lovers for you to stay?

 People are mostly apathetic when it comes to social issues.
-We want change yet we rely too much on the government for support.
+We want to change yet we rely too much on the government for support.
 We want to have a prosperous world yet you are too busy chilling in the bar on paydays.
 You want to build a game-changing platform yet you are too busy playing video games.
 In other words, people don’t simply care about issues.
 Their ignorance will eventually backfire through consequences.

-Instead, develop an advocacy and have a firm reason why you believe it.
+Instead, develop your advocacy and have a firm reason why you believe it.
 Being an advocate is not simply claiming it by title but a responsibility backed by your calling.
 I became an education advocate because I hate the current school system and it does not give the value for all the time, money, and effort people invested in.
 Similarly, you should have this kind of well-grounded reason (backed by experience) to remind you why you’re doing this.

 Create action by joining causes or even starting your own.
 This will add more value to you as a person.
-If you want to save the environment, stop throwing away things and educate people of the consequence.
+If you want to save the environment, stop throwing away things, and educate people about the consequence.
 If you are an advocate for education, teach people the right stuff.
 There are plenty of issues this world has to offer and it’s your job as an advocate to address them.
 Be outspoken about your advocacy!

-If you don’t have an advocacy, you are missing this huge piece of the puzzle.
+If you don’t have your advocacy, you are missing this huge piece of the puzzle.
 Recall problems you’ve encountered that you want to solve badly.
 From there, make it your basis for your advocacy.